Information

 • applying to the Housing and Property Chamber

-Housing and Property Chamber
+Applying to the Housing and Property Chamber

 You can also contact your local authority and ask them to make an application to the Housing and Property Chamber on your behalf.

-Moving out if the repairs aren't done
+Moving out if the repairs are not done

 You may also want to ask the adviser about your other housing options – for example, if the council can help you.